Sushants-Git/Deja-Vu/README.md

    ```bash
    git clone https://github.com/Sushants-Git/Deja-Vu-Installation-Files.git
    ```
-   or Download the files from [Deja-Vu-Installation-Files](https://github.com/Sushants-Git/Deja-Vu-Installation-Files) by going to Code > Download ZIP and then Unzip them
+   or Download the files from [Deja-Vu-Installation-Files](https://github.com/Sushants-Git/Deja-Vu-Installation-Files) and then going to "Code" > "Download ZIP" and then Unzip them when downloaded.

 2. Go to `chrome://extensions/`, enable developer mode (top right), and click "Load unpacked".
 Select the Downloaded File from the dialog which appears and click "Select Folder".